 Now, some facts about me.
 I was the valedictorian in high school and magna cum laude in college.
 I have a solid Mathematics background by way of my college and medical school training.
 I have a bachelors degree in Chemical Engineering.
 I then went to medical school before practicing Neurology for 22+ years until retiring last year.
 I am in the process of getting my masters in Aerospace Engineering, and I took the GRE (Graduate Record Examination) in 2016 and scored well in the Math section (as well as on the English section).
 I have excelled in college Calculus, Chemistry, and Physics.

-I very much look forward to helping you appreciate the wonderful world of Mathematics and gain those Mathematics skills and pearls that you desire, all the way up to the Calculus III level and Linear Algebra if requested.
+I very much look forward to helping you appreciate the wonderful world of Mathematics and Physics and gain those skills and obtain those pearls that you desire.
 In addition, I also can help you in Anatomy and Physiology.
 I am available on most days of the week.
 Hope to see you soon!
 Hi everyone!
 Ever since college, I have always relished and appreciated the opportunity to help in the education of others.
 In my career as a physician, I enjoyed teaching my patients about their conditions and treatments and explaining different options depending on the circumstances.
 Two reasons why I have been able to effectively gauge a

 First of all, he responded to my request in a timely manner, which I appreciated.
 We have been working on preparations for a make-up Physics final exam, and he has been patiently going through the topics that give me the most trouble- especially electricity and magnetism and rotational motion and torque.
 I now feel confident that I will do well on the test, and I have a few lessons left.
 His energy and multiple ways to approach a problem are his strengths.
 Next semester, I plan to work with him on Calc 2.